THE POTENTIAL OF OUR GLOBAL NETWORK:

 DIVERSITY OF ACTORS:

-CSIPDHR, UCLG Sections: Europe, Africa and Asia (to be confirmed), UN Special Rapporteur on Adequate Housing, Habitat for Humanity, Habitat International Coalition, Global Platform for the Right to the City, Committee on strategic planning, FEANTSA, South African Human Rights Commission, Research centers
+The City of Barcelona, UCLG Co-President, UCLG Committee on Social Inclusion, Particpatory Democracy and Human Rights (CSIPDHR), UCLG Sections, UN Special Rapporteur on Adequate Housing, Habitat for Humanity, Habitat International Coalition, Global Platform for the Right to the City, Committee on Strategic Planning, European Federation of National Organisations Working with the Homeless (FEANTSA), South African Human Rights Commission, research centers

 Information available soon